thinkcompany/think_dev-standards/development-standards/accessibility.md

 The "alt" attribute on image content is an important part of meeting WCAG 2.0 compliance for providing text alternatives for non-text information.
 This is necessary because most tools used to translate web content into other consumable forms rely on text-based information.

-Rather than a description of the image itself, the alt attribute provides a description of the *purpose* of the image; what *information* it provides provide to a user who can see it, hover over it with the mouse, etc. For example, an image used as a navigation link should provide an alt attribute value that describes the destination of the link.
+Rather than a description of the image itself, the alt attribute provides a description of the *purpose* of the image; what *information* it provides to a user who can see it, hover over it with the mouse, etc. For example, an image used as a navigation link must provide an alt attribute value that describes the destination of the link.

 **Bad**: